Finanzcreeper/minishell/tests/final_todo.md

 fix broken heredoc
-fix broken append
+✅fix broken append
 cat | cat | ls
-redirections of nothing should just create files - but instead segfault better error messages cd .. to root doesn't work running "test" as command gives execution error echo 123 executes echo!! problem with strcmp some errors should be prefixed with bash
+redirections of nothing should just create files - but instead segfault better error messages
+✅running "test" as command gives execution error builtin checker needs to only find full strings (ech 123 executes echo!! problem with strcmp) some errors should be prefixed with bash

+these command have to work :
+{export feer
+env | grep feer
+echo $feer}

 manual tests to double check:
-echo "env";
-echo "export PWD";
-echo "echo $PWD"
+✅env
 heredoc functionality
-cd with relative and abs paths cd with minus (up a dir?) cd with nothing (home dir) unset COLORTERM USER PWD (doesn't work at all even for one) export COLORTERM USER PWD (does work)
+✅cd with relative and abs paths
+✅cd with nothing (home dir)
+unset COLORTERM USER PWD (doesn't work at all even for one) export COLORTERM USER PWD (does work)